Pirated movie release types: Web Download

-WEB-DL (P2P) refers to a file losslessly ripped from a streaming service, such as Netflix, Amazon Video, Hulu, Crunchyroll, Discovery GO, BBC iPlayer, etc., or downloaded via an online distribution website such as iTunes.
+WEB-DL (P2P) refers to a file losslessly ripped from a streaming service, such as Netflix, Amazon Video, Hulu, Crunchyroll, Discovery GO, BBC iPlayer, etc, or downloaded via an online distribution website such as iTunes.
 The quality is relatively good since they are not re-encoded ("untouched" releases).
 The video (H.264 or H.265) and audio (AC3/AAC) streams are usually extracted from iTunes or Amazon Video and remuxed into a MKV container without sacrificing quality.
 An advantage with these releases is that, like BD/DVDRips, they usually have no onscreen network logos unlike TV rips.
 A disadvantage is that if there are normally subtitles for scenes in other languages, they often aren't found in these releases.
 Some releases are still mislabeled as WEBRip.

 BDRip / Blu-ray

-Blu-ray or Bluray rips (once known as BDRip) are encoded directly from a Blu-ray disc source to a 2160p, 1080p or 720p (depending on the source), and use the x264 or x265 codec.
+Blu-ray or Bluray rips (once known as BDRip) are encoded directly from a Blu-ray disc source (usually from the Region A/USA Blu-Rays) to a 2160p, 1080p or 720p (depending on the source), and use the x264 or x265 codec.
 They can be ripped from BD25, BD50 disc (or UHD Blu-ray at higher resolutions or bitrates), and even Remuxes.
 BDRip now refers to a Blu-ray source that has been encoded to a lower resolution (i.e. 1080p down to 720p/576p/480p).
 BDRips can go from 2160p to 1080p, etc as long as they go downward in resolution of the source disc.
 BRRips, which are often mistaken for BDRips, are an already encoded video at HD resolution that is then transcoded to another resolution (usually SD).
 BDRips are not a transcode, but BRRips are, which change their quality.
-BD/BRRips in DVDRip resolutions can vary between XviD/x264/x265 codecs (commonly 700 MB and 1.5 GB in size as well as larger DVD5 or DVD9: 4.5 GB or 8.4GB).
+BD/BRRips in DVDRip resolutions can vary between XviD/x264/x265 codecs (commonly 700 MB and 1.5 GB in size as well as larger DVD5 or DVD9: 4.5 GB or 8.4 GB).
 Size fluctuates depending on the length and quality of releases, but the higher the size the more likely they use the x264/x265 codecs.
 A BD/BRRip to a lower resolution looks better, regardless, because the encode is from a higher quality source.
 BDRips have followed the above guideline after Blu-ray replaced the BDRip title structure in scene releases.

 Full BD25/BD50 data rips also exist, and are similar to their counterpart DVD5/DVD9 full data releases.
 They are AVCHD compatible using the BD folder structure (sometimes called Bluray RAW/m2ts/iso), and are usually intended to be burnt back to disk for play in AVCHD-compatible Blu-ray players.
 BD25/BD50 data rips may or may not be remuxed and are never transcoded.
 UHD data rips also exist.
 In scene releases, full copy of the Blu-ray Disc is called "COMPLETE.BLURAY" or "BDISO" when in a .iso file format, meanwhile full copy of Ultra HD Blu-Ray discs is called "COMPLETE.UHD.BLURAY".

 BD and BRRips come in various (now possibly outdated) versions: